-I remember my first Valentine’s Day experience.
+Do you remember your first Valentine’s Day experience?
 I was in first grade and I drew a big crayon heart on construction paper.
 I wrote my name right in the middle of the heart.
-I then added a plus sign and a boy’s name that I liked just underneath my name.
-I don’t remember actually handing it to the boy and I can’t remember if his name was Joe, Lance, or something else, but I vividly remember giving my first crush a symbol of my feelings.
+Then, I added a plus sign and a boy’s name that I liked just underneath my name.
+I don’t remember actually handing it to the boy and I can’t remember if his name was Craig, Lance, or something else, but I vividly remember giving my first crush a symbol of my feelings.

-I don’t remember what I expected, but I imagine I was as hopeful as a little girl can be.
+Who knows what I expected, but I was as hopeful as a little girl can be.
 Unfortunately, I received no response from my young crush.
-Instead, I received the bad news from his friend, who told me that my crush, whoever he was, flushed my crayon Valentine down the toilet.
+Instead, I received the bad news from his friend, who told me that my crush, flushed my crayon Valentine down the toilet.
 And even though I was a just a wee little girl, I can still feel my first sting of rejection.
 It still hurts!